Our post-16 curriculum offers opportunities for high achievement and a range of experiences in a friendly and caring atmosphere.

 BTEC National Level 3:

 This Level 3 qualification has the equivalency to A Levels and has a strong practical and vocational element to its assessment.
-Assessment is entirely through assignments, practical work and portfolio of evidence (100% coursework).
+A combination of practical, internal and external assessments will be used in these courses.
 They can offer the equivalency of 3 A levels (Extended Diploma), 2 A levels (Diploma), or 1 A level (Subsidiary Diploma).

 GCSE English and Maths: